-plication for Virginia In-State Tuition Rates form will be reviewed by a staff member for an initial determination.
+Upon receipt in Graduate Studies, the Application for Virginia In-State Tuition Rates form will be reviewed by a staff member for an initial determination.
 If the staff member disagrees with the student's own determination for in-state privileges, the student will be contacted immediately and given an explanation of the determination.